-Of course the response above is promoting some ‘wares’ but I have always maintained that if teachers know how to teach the letter sounds correctly and inform kids from the onset that letters have more than one sound then close to 98% of struggling readers needs could be met and there won’t be any disengaged students in grade one.
+Of course, the response above is promoting some ‘wares’ but I have always maintained that if teachers know how to teach the sound symbol skills correctly and inform kids from the onset that letters have more than one sound then close to 98% of struggling readers needs could be met and there won’t be any disengaged students in grade one.

 Dr. Joe Torgesen is probably talking about the remaining 2%.

 Here is another quote from Children of the Code:

 Dr.G Reid Lyon: When we look at the kids who are having a tough time learning to read and we went through the statistics, thirty-eight percent nationally, dis-aggregate that, seventy percent of kids from poverty and so forth hit the wall.
 Ninety-five percent of those kids are instructional casualties.
 About five to six percent of those kids have what we call dyslexia or learning disabilities in reading.
 Ninety-five percent of the kids hitting the wall in learning to read are what we call NBT: Never Been Taught.

 I am talking about the ‘95% of kids hitting the wall’ and I can now relate this to Dr. Joe’s “We may be seeing different parts of the elephant…”

 It cost, I don't know, hundreds of millions.... [the] net result was that the results of [project] "Follow Through" were suppressed.